EyramAnn/Doordash-Clone/README.md

-This is a Task to create the Doordash Website using positioning
+This was a task to recreate the Doordash Website